Start Early

 If you are a non-Letters and Science major, check your own school or college’s career center, as they often provide guidance on resumes, cover letters, letters of recommendation and more.

-For a letter of recommendation, identify an individual you would like to ask for your recommendation and first ask them if they would feel comfortable doing so.
+For a letter of recommendation, identify an individual you would like to ask for your recommendation.
+First, ask them if they would be comfortable doing so.
 It is generally helpful to ask someone who knows you well.
-Be sure to ask well in advance of your program application deadline, to give your recommender as much time as possible to write their letter.
+Be sure to ask well in advance of your program application deadline, to give your as much time as possible to write their letter.
 You may want to share a copy of your resume with them, and discuss why you are applying for your chosen program and what you plan to achieve.
 That information may help them to write a strong letter on your behalf.

 Remember, you should apply by the UW-Madison study abroad application deadline, even if you are applying to a program where the partner or provider has a later deadline.